 - Ignite your digestive fire

 Cleansing is a ritual practice steeped in tradition.
 While modern-day cleanses such as juice fasts or elimination diets abound, an Ayurvedic cleanse is anything but modern.
-Individuals have been following this cleanse for hundreds of years.
+Individuals have been using natural Ayurvedic medicine and healing cleanses for hundreds of years.
 While many options exist, they can be depleting or imbalancing.
 Most individuals can not—and should not—exist on solely juice for several days.

 The Ayurvedic cleanse is a powerful draw for a variety of reasons.
 This cleanse, often referred to in its complete format as panchakarma, nourishes rather than deprives.
 It is balancing to all constitutions, or doshas, and is low-cost, making it accessible to all.
 Furthermore, it focuses on healing and replenishing both the body and mind, which Deepak Chopra refers to as one and the same—the body-mind.

 Interested in taking on your own Ayurvedic cleanse?
 Read on to construct a program that is right for you.

 When to Cleanse